-Genius Interrupted and Resurrected: Camille Claudel in Two Museums
+Genius Interrupted and Resurrected: Guide To Camille Claudel's Famous Sculptures

-“The events of my life would fill more than a novel.
-It would take an epic, the Iliad and the Odyssey, and a Homer to tell my story.
-I won't recount it today, I don't want to sadden you.
-I have fallen into an abyss.
+“The events of my life would fill more than a novel ...
 I live in a world so curious, so strange.
 Of the dream that was my life, this is the nightmare.”

 -- Camille Claudel to Eugène Blot, Montdevergues Asylum, 1935